 The Lexington: located right on the main road and with breakfast provided.
 The hotel rates very highly and provides plenty of comfort.

-This was the half way mark of our amazing 2 week National Park Road Trip.
+This is the half way mark of an amazing 2 week National Park Road Trip.

 Arches National Park